Skip to main content

 Mackinac Bridge

 The Mackinac Bridge measures five miles long and is the longest suspension bridge in the western hemisphere.
-It is located on I-75 in northern Michigan and connects Michigan's lower peninsula in Mackinaw City with Michigan's upper peninsula in St. Ignace.
+Located on I-75 in northern Michigan, it connects the lower peninsula in Mackinaw City with the upper peninsula in St. Ignace.

 The International Bridge in red, white, and blue lights at night.